 The use of the internet and the rise of social media platforms have completely changed definitions of private and public.
 For instance, if two persons are talking in a café, their conversation is private, and only they are privy to the content of that conversation unless one of them decides to repeat it to someone else.
-But on the internet and social media, all conversations are public and privy to anyone who reads it.
+But on the internet and social media, all discussions are public and confidential to anyone who reads it.
 As a result, internet privacy for teens needs to be taught to them.

 Teens And Online Privacy

 According to research conducted by Pew Research, data collected on teens and their privacy shows that:

 - 71% post the city and residential area where they live

 - 20% share their cell phone numbers

 - 92% of teens reported having posted their real names on social media

 - 84% posted about their interests, their likes, and dislikes